adoptium/temurin-build/RELEASING.md

 jdk8armStep1["ReleaseChampion check once GA tag on jdk8 aarch32Linux is ready"] -->jdk8armStep2["Get _adopt tag on jdk8 aarch32Linux"] -->jdk8armStep3["Manual run release-openjdk8u-pipeline with\n1: scmReference\n2: targetConfiguration\n3: overridePublishName"]

 ```

 </details>

 ### Dry run tests: Do this at least 2 weeks before release in the same calendar month

-It is recommended that we perform an auto trigger test will be performed on a chosen version (suggest jdk8 and one other) to validate the trigger and build processes and the release pipeline. jdk-17 example:
+It is recommended that we perform an auto trigger test on a chosen version (suggest jdk8 and one other) to validate the trigger and build processes and the release pipeline. jdk-17 example:

-1. Update [releasePlan.cfg](https://github.com/adoptium/mirror-scripts/blob/master/releasePlan.cfg) with the correct version numbers for the new release
+1. Update [releasePlan.cfg](https://github.com/adoptium/mirror-scripts/blob/master/releasePlan.cfg) with the correct version numbers for the new release.
-2. Choose the second latest openjdk tag without the `_adopt` suffix (unless it is the same as the latest in which case keep going backwards..) in the adoptium/jdkNNu repository that you are using for the dry run
+2. Choose the second latest openjdk tag without the `_adopt` suffix (unless it is the same as the latest in which case keep going backwards..) in the adoptium/jdkNNu repository that you are using for the dry run.
 3. Ensure that the branch of aqa_tests has been created for this release.
 4. Update [testenv/testenv.properties](https://github.com/adoptium/aqa-tests/blob/master/testenv/testenv.properties) in the branch of aqa-tests to point to the tag as the JDKnn_BRANCH e.g. `jdk-17.0.x+y` (i.e. not `dev`)
 5. Get an Adoptium administrator to create the `-dryrun` tag to build in the adoptium mirror, as in the following example: